a246530/materialIconsQlik/README.md

 Drag the materialIcon folder and put it into your extensions folder on either you local machine or on your accesspoint.
 Next you can add the extension to your Qlikview project (make sure you are in web view so that you can add the extension object).
 Customize and you are done!

-#####You may need to change the qva.loadcss to the commented out one when working with the extension on access point*